When Is The Best Time To Sell A House?

 Selling a terraced house or a flat is normally for young couples and first-time buyers, so January, February or September are good times for it.

-If you are selling a terraced house, or a one- or two-bedroom flat, then you will need:
+If you are selling a terraced house, or a one- or two-bedroom flat, then your target buyer group will be first-time buyers.
+This means mostly young individuals or couples, and they are most active in:

 Download this article PDF - Selling